ComradOrg/Comrad/README.md

-# Gyre
+# Komrade

-<blockquote><i>
-Turning and turning in the widening gyre
-<br/>The falcon cannot hear the falconer;
-<br/>Things fall apart; the centre cannot hold;
-<br/>Mere anarchy is loosed upon the world...
-</i></blockquote>

-Gyre is a free social network.
-Not 'free as in beer', like every other social network, but 'free as in freedom': it is predicated on anti-capitalist and anti-racist principles of social and spiritual freedom.
+Komrade is a social*ist* network.
+It is predicated on anti-capitalist and anti-racist principles of freedom and solidarity.
+It has state-of-the-art security to protect you and your data from cops and capitalist sharks.

 ## Features